kmamal/packager/README.md

 Bundles a Node.js application into a self-contained zip.
 Useful when you want to distribute your application without requiring your users to install node/npm first.

-It should work on Linux, Mac, and Windows.

 ## Installation